 HIV Drug Resistance

 Currently there are 20 approved antiretroviral drugs that include 8 PIs, 7 NRTIs, 4 NNRTIs and 1 integrase inhibitor.
 Antiretroviral treatment using a drug or a combination of different class drugs, results in drug failure at certain time point.
-For more details see section 1.8.1.
 Drug failure correlates with emergence of drug resistant HIV variants (Figure 1.11).
 The error prone nature of the reverse transcriptase (di Marzo Veronese et al., 1993; Dumonceaux et al., 1998) and high turnover (Mansky, 1996; Mansky and Temin, 1995) are two major driving forces that result in multiple mutations conferring resistance to the drug (Kellam et al., 1994; Larder et al., 1991; Larder and Kemp, 1989; Tisdale et al., 1993).
 Drug resistance was first observed for patient receiving zidovudine monotherapy (Larder et al., 1989b; Rooke et al., 1989).

 This drug resistance led to the development of AIDS defining symptoms and numerous deaths in HIV infected people in the monotherapy (D'Aquila et al., 1995; Japour et al., 1995; Kahn et al., 1992).
 Zidovudine experienced individuals were observed to show poor virologic response when changed to didanosine monotherapy or a combination of didanosine and lamivudine (Miller et al., 1998) or stavudine and lamivudine (Montaner et al., 2000).
 The combination of two drugs was the method of strategy to tackle drug resistance.
 Where a combination of drugs showed improved treatment outcome (Collier et al., 1993; Eron et al., 1995; Shafer et al., 1995; Shafer and Merigan, 1995), it resulted in a virologic resistance response after 2 years (Shafer et al., 1995).
 This was due to the baseline HIV-1 drug resistance mutations, which caused therapeutic drug failure (Van Vaerenbergh et al., 2000).
 The multidrug resistance mutations, selected by the dual combination therapy, are resistant to both drugs used in the treatment (Shirasaka et al., 1995).